IBM/swift-kitura-hyper-protect-dbaas/README.md

 When you have completed this code pattern, you will understand how to:

-* Provision and integrate Hyper Protect Services
+* Provision and integrate Hyper Protect Services.
-* Generate an application with files for deploying to Kubernetes, Cloud Foundry or a DevOps Pipeline
+* Generate an application with files for deploying to Kubernetes, Cloud Foundry or a DevOps Pipeline.
-* Generate an application with files for monitoring and distributed trace using App Metrics
+* Generate an application with files for monitoring and distributed trace using App Metrics.
-* Connect to additional provisioned services
+* Connect to additional provisioned services.

 ![](images/architecture-bff.png)